Bedlington Terriers F.C.: History

 Following their run of league titles, Bedlington finished as runners-up in Division One in 2002–03 and 2005–06, but the club then suffered financial difficulties, finishing third-from-bottom in 2006–07.
-In 2010 the club received sponsorship from American billionaire Robert E. Rich Jr. after his wife discovered ancestral links to the town and purchased the title Lord Bedlington.
+In 2010 the club received sponsorship from American billionaire Robert E. Rich Jr. after his wife discovered ancestral links to the town and purchased the title Lord of Bedlington.
 Rich's investment included purchasing a £30,000 electronic scoreboard and laying a new pitch, as well as financing a club tour to the United States, with a friendly match against FC Buffalo styled as the "Lord Bedlington Cup".
 This led to the BBC broadcasting a programme about the story in 2012 under the title Mr Rich and the Terriers.

 In 2015–16 Bedlington finished bottom of Division One and were relegated to Division Two.
 They finished third in Division Two in 2022–23, qualifying for the promotion play-offs, going on to lose on penalties to Billingham Town in the semi-finals.
 The club finished fourth the following season before being beaten 4–0 by Easington Colliery in the play-off semi-finals.
+At the end of the following season the club were demoted to the Premier Division of the Northern Alliance for failing ground grading requirements.

+In July 2025 Northumberland County Council recovered ownership of the team's facility, Dr Pit Park Welfare Ground, and effectively locked out the club, stating that the club did not have a lease in place.
+The adult club subsequently folded in December 2025, with their first team taken over by West Allotment Celtic to act as a new reserve team.
+The junior Terriers continues to operate, using school pitches.